Signaturefd LLC Has $8.04 Million Stock Position in Exxon Mobil Co. (NYSE:XOM)

-Signaturefd LLC lifted its position in Exxon Mobil Co.
-(NYSE:XOM – Free Report) by 2.4% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 73,268 shares of the oil and gas company’s stock after buying an additional 1,722 shares during the quarter.
-Signaturefd LLC’s holdings in Exxon Mobil were worth $8,035,000 as of its most recent filing with the Securities and Exchange Commission.
+Signaturefd LLC boosted its stake in shares of Exxon Mobil Co.
+(NYSE:XOM – Free Report) by 2.4% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 73,268 shares of the oil and gas company’s stock after purchasing an additional 1,722 shares during the quarter.
+Signaturefd LLC’s holdings in Exxon Mobil were worth $8,035,000 at the end of the most recent quarter.

 Other large investors have also recently bought and sold shares of the company.
 Axiom Financial Strategies LLC grew its holdings in Exxon Mobil by 17.4% during the 1st quarter.
 Axiom Financial Strategies LLC now owns 7,909 shares of the oil and gas company’s stock worth $680,000 after acquiring an additional 1,173 shares during the last quarter.
 Retirement Income Solutions Inc bought a new stake in Exxon Mobil during the 1st quarter worth about $275,000.
 Loomis Sayles & Co.
 L P grew its holdings in Exxon Mobil by 318.8% during the 1st quarter.
 Loomis Sayles & Co.
 L P now owns 17,163 shares of the oil and gas company’s stock worth $1,417,000 after acquiring an additional 13,065 shares during the last quarter.
 Ergoteles LLC grew its holdings in Exxon Mobil by 95.6% during the 1st quarter.
 Ergoteles LLC now owns 15,843 shares of the oil and gas company’s stock worth $1,308,000 after acquiring an additional 7,744 shares during the last quarter.
 Finally, Bridgefront Capital LLC bought a new stake in Exxon Mobil during the 1st quarter worth about $237,000.
 58.59% of the stock is currently owned by institutional investors and hedge funds.